Processes

 Template updates don’t affect running processes

 When you update a template, existing processes keep their original version.
-This is by design:
+That’s by design:

 Workaround for long-running processes (like 6+ month sales cycles):